-In the notes to financial statements, the employers should identify the discount rate, assumptions made in the measurement of their proportionate shares of net pension liabilities and disclose information about how their contributions to the pension plan are determined.
+In the notes to financial statements, the employers should identify the discount rate; assumptions made in the measurement of their proportionate shares of net pension liabilities and disclose information about how their contributions to the pension plan are determined.
 Also, the employer should disclose as Required Supplementary Information (RSI) 10-year schedules containing (1) the net pension liability and certain related ratios and (2) if applicable, statutorily or contractually required contributions and related ratios.
-This Statement is effective for fiscal years beginning after June 15, 2014.
-Earlier application is encouraged.
-The Water Authority is evaluating the impact of the adoption of GASB statements No. 67 and 68 on its financial statements.
+The Water Authority has adopted this Statement and it is effective for fiscal year ending May 31, 2016.